 A breach of the trust relationship is to be seen in neglecting to remit the plaintiff’s assets into a fiduciary account for the benefit of the plaintiff.
 The normal business bank account is insufficient to hold money unless it can be guaranteed that these funds cannot be seized.
 However, whenever the entrusted person is in a financial crisis, fiduciary duties will only then be obeyed if the funds are forwarded into a special account.
 The financial loss is also evident.

-Considering the alleged non-intentional action of the former managing director, this cannot be recollected in a neutrally orientated mind.
+Considering the alleged non-intentional action of the former director, this cannot be recollected in a neutrally orientated mind.
 Latest the returned direct debit clearly demonstrated the financial situation of the defendant’s company.
 Following the defendant’s own arguments, he accepted that the ticket costs would not be able to be debited from his account.
 The plaintiff is suffering from a financial disadvantage because he did not retrieve the entrusted assets.
 The willful intent is to be seen in the defendant’s argument that he had to work around financial bottlenecks.